-In this article, Mechanical Engineer, Brian Kelly, P.E. discusses the incidence of injuries involving overhead doors.
+In this article, Mechanical Engineer & Rail Systems Expert, Steve Noonan, P.E., discusses the incidence of injuries involving overhead doors.
 His discussion includes an overview of overhead door anatomy, an explanation of the hazards, and a description of safety precautions to protect users from injury.

 Failures that allow the stored energy within the spring of an overhead door to be rapidly released can cause devastating injuries, often to unsuspecting or untrained personnel.
 Failure of the overhead door balancing system can cause the door to rapidly close under its own weight.
 The experts at Robson Forensic are experienced in investigating and testifying in overhead door cases and a broad range of other matters involving facilities safety.

 Overhead Door Safety - Expert Article

 Overhead doors are relatively simple systems consisting of shafts, springs, cable, drums, tracks and rollers.
 Springs allow for the operation of the heavy doors to be made more manageable, by producing torque, or twisting force, that is transmitted via shaft, drum, and cable to the garage door bottom bracket.
 The tension in the cables assists in lifting the door when opening and controlling the descent of the door when closing.

 Such spring-assisted overhead doors, when properly adjusted, allow a person or small electric motor to open or close the door with minimal effort.
 However, any failure or maladjustment in the system can render the weight of the door unmanageable and potentially dangerous.

 Overhead doors are categorized as residential or commercial.
 Residential overhead doors are the typical garage door that is discussed further in the following paragraph.
 Commercial overhead doors are further categorized as either full vertical lift or high-lift with a short discussion of each application below.